Summary of Experience

 Proven computer programming ability using Microsoft Visual Basic,

 FORTRAN and C++.
-Not just theoretical but "real world"
+Not just theoretical but over 48 years of "real world"

 experience in subsonic, supersonic and hypersonic wind tunnel